calipho-sib/cellosaurus/README.md

-cellosaurus
+Cellosaurus
 ===========

-A controlled vocabulary of cell lines
+##A controlled vocabulary of cell lines